SteveHere/BasicTextInterface/README.md

 # Where is everything?

-Apps/Tools.c : All of the imported libraries are here.
-Go here in order to add a library.
-Use this file to also add functions that can be used more than once within the program.
+Apps/Tools.c : All of the self-made functions that can be used more than once within the program go in here.

-Apps folder : All of the application files are here.
+Apps folder : All of the application files and their headers are here.

 EverythingFromApps.c : The file where most of the magic happens.
 Include your app here.
 Modify ListOptions() to add it to the list of options available to the user.
-Lastly, add it to Selection(char select) under one of the free cases.
+Lastly, add it to Selection(char select, char* name) under one of the free cases.

 Envrionment.c : A bit of the magic happens here.
 This place is mostly a high-level view of the entire thing.